Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 41. Try Coastal Kitchen Vibes

-Yes, the Scandinavians inherently didn’t have a beach over winter, but that doesn’t mean that you can’t add your coastal vibe to this design if you live in a beach house.
-The first step is working with an open concept kitchen.
+Yes, the Scandinavians inherently didn’t have a beach during winter, but that doesn’t mean you can’t add your coastal vibe to this design if you live in a beach house.
+The first step is working with an open-concept kitchen.

-The idea here is to have the open concept kitchen make the space feel sunny and light.
-Then, to top off that coastal vibe, you can strategically use pops of color around the kitchen.
+The idea is to make the open-concept kitchen feel sunny and light.
+To top off that coastal vibe, you can strategically use pops of color around the kitchen.

-For instance, you can have white glass fronts for the cabinetry, with a bit of open shelving.
-The countertops can be in quartz, with retro-inspired kitchen appliances taking most of the space.
+For instance, you can have white glass fronts for the cabinetry, with some open shelving.
+The countertops can be quartz, and retro-inspired kitchen appliances can occupy most of the space.

-So how do you mix the colors?
+So, how do you mix the colors?
 Let’s start with the kitchen appliances.
-Since you’re going for a coastal vibe, Robin’s Egg blue would be perfect.
+Robin's Egg Blue would be perfect since you’re going for a coastal vibe.
 This color will provide a refreshing and welcoming feel to the kitchen.

-You can take this design up a notch by incorporating elements such as plants and simple containers into the design.
+You can take this design up a notch by incorporating elements such as plants and simple containers.
 However, remember to keep them as minimalistic as possible.

 42. Clean Contrasts